fulutas/fulutas/README.md

 - ✉️ You can contact me at ulutasfurkan@gmail.com

-- ❓ Ask me about anything related to MEVN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies

 - 👯 I’m looking to collaborate on development in software